11 ways to style a Scandi setting this winter

 If you really want to rock the Scandi look, this contemporary rocking chair inspired by mid-century design is sure to be a big hit.
 Super stylish, its clean lines are complemented by the cane seating, giving it an airy, timeless look.

-11. Malmo Ruffle White Double Bedding Set, £115 (other items from a selection), Silver Mushroom
+10. Malmo Ruffle White Double Bedding Set, £115 (other items from a selection), Silvermushroom.com

 This ruffle-edged bedding set in 200-thread-count tumbled washed cotton has that lovely restful, relaxed feel about it, and works like a dream when styled with crochet cushions and chunky knits.
 Stoneware accessories in soft greys and bleached wood furniture will play up the vintage charm.